Ladysnake/Permafrozen/README.md

 ###### the dimension is permanently frozen haha do you get the joke

 ## License
-CC0 for the code, ARR for the textures
+MIT for the code, ARR for the textures